oracle/rwloadsim/docs/ERRORLIST.md

 When scanning for options to rwloadsim, an abbreviated long option name is found, but the abbreviation has multiple potential matches.
 You need to include more characters to make it unique.

+### RWL-315 error: "the %s feature is not supported on Microsoft Windows"
+You have attempted using a feature that is nor supported on your platform.
+You may want to exclude this part of your code using $if not $windows $endif.

+### RWL-316 error: "stdin and stdout must be character devices"
+On Microsoft Windows, the prompt to enter a password is done using stdin and stdout, and these must both be associated with character devices.

 ### RWL-600 internal error: '%s'
 An abnormal situation caused an internal error in rwloadsim.